CASE STUDIES

 Up to $1.4MM Annual Savings, SPI Award

-Trane, the air-conditioning systems and services business of American Standard Companies, works to improve productivity on existing products by six percent every year.
-Because of quality issues with the cosmetic top cap for its top-of-the-line residential air conditioner, the top became an ideal candidate.
+Due quality issues with the cosmetic top cap for its top-of-the-line residential air conditioner, the top became an ideal candidate for Mack Molding’s expertise.

 The Challenge

-In addition to cutting costs, the Trane redesign team wanted to streamline manufacturing by consolidating the original multi-piece assembly into a single part.
+In addition to cutting costs, the customer’s redesign team wanted to streamline manufacturing by consolidating the original multi-piece assembly into a single part.
 Formerly, the cover was built of five separate parts, requiring three molds to produce each part.
 The parts then had to be glued, often leading to loose louvers that contributed to a number of problems.
-“You can imagine the productivity gains that were possible just through mold reduction alone,” says Ken Kincaid, Mack technical engineering manager.
+As a result there were productivity gains that were possible just through mold reduction alone.

 The Solution

 The eventual new top cap design involved design, processing and assembly changes.
-The part is injection molded at Mack’s Inman, S.C., plant.
 Injection molding produces fast molding cycles for a high volume part with cosmetic requirements.
 External gas is also used, however, to produce the cavity texture and improve part ejection from the tool.
 External gas-assist molding also lowers the injection pressure required to fill the part, reducing press size requirements along with costs.

 The material choice for the new design is a UV stabilized polycarbonate resin for strength, impact, long-term aging, cosmetics and the color stability required for an outdoor application.

 The bottom line?
-The redesign yielded a top cap that will cost up to $1.4 million less per year to produce, according to Kiermaier.
+The redesign yielded a top cap that will cost up to $1.4 million less per year to produce.
 It also won the Building & Construction category of the Society of the Plastics Industry’s annual plastics design competition.

-The Xli top redesign team included staff members from Trane Residential Systems, Mack Molding, Advanced Innovative Design and Delta Mold.
+The redesign team included staff members from the customer, Mack Molding, Advanced Innovative Design and Delta Mold.

 For more information, contact sales.south@mackmolding.com.